Table of Contents

 Note: For this tutorial, we will be using our own GCP cloud credentials since we already have a service account set up with GCP.
 Check out our documentation to quickly set up your cloud provider to integrate with our platform (and make sure to note the download location of the created service account.)

-Airbyte and Kubernetes Installation
+Install Airbyte on Kubernetes

 - After signing up for Plural, you will be taken through our onboarding experience.